 Table of Contents (click to expand)

 Laughter is contagious because hearing it triggers the premotor cortex of the brain, priming our facial muscles to laugh in return.
-Positive sounds like laughter produce roughly twice the neural response of negative sounds, which is why a giggle from one person so easily sets off a room.
+Positive sounds like laughter produce a notably stronger response in this region than negative sounds do, which is why a giggle from one person so easily sets off a room.
 This mirroring response evolved as a social bonding signal in our primate ancestors.

 “Laugh and the world will laugh with you.”
 That legendary line by Ella Wheeler Wilcox still holds true.